The Best Lemon Bars

 Confectioners’ sugar (for dusting)

-Preheat oven to 350°F. Line an 8x8-inch baking pan with enough foil to overhang on the sides.
+Preheat oven to 350°F. Line an 8x8-inch baking pan with parchment paper leaving an overhang on the sides.

-In a medium bowl, whisk together the flour, sugar, and salt.
-Using a pastry blender, cut in the butter until it is evenly distributed and the mixture is crumbly.
+In a medium bowl, whisk together the flour and sugar.
+Using a pastry blender or the back of a fork, cut in the butter until it is evenly distributed and the mixture is crumbly.

-In a large bowl, whisk together the sugar, flour, and cream of tartar.
+In a saucepan, whisk together the sugar, flour, and cream of tartar.

-Transfer the mixture to a saucepan and cook over medium-low heat until the mixture thickens, stirring constantly.
-After 5-8 minutes, once the mixture reaches 160°F, remove the saucepan from the heat and stir in the butter.
+Cook over medium-low heat until the mixture thickens, stirring constantly.
+After 5-8 minutes, once the mixture reaches 160°F, remove the saucepan from the heat and stir in the butter until melted.

-Strain the filling through a fine-mesh sieve set over a large bowl.
-Then pour the strained filling over the hot crust and spread evenly with a spatula.
+Pour the hot lemon filling over the hot crust and spread evenly with a spatula.

-Bake for 10-15 minutes, or until the filling is set, but still jiggly.
+Bake for 10-14 minutes, or until the filling is set, but still jiggly.
 Allow the bars to cool completely.
-Once cooled, lift the tart out of the pan using the foil, and cut into bars.
+Once cooled, lift the tart out of the pan using the foil and cut into bars.
 Before serving, dust with confectioners’ sugar.